8 Things I Do at Work I Didn’t Realise Are Green

 Some offices have plastic cups next to a water cooler.
 I never use them.

-Disposable cutlery has a devastating effect on landfill and wildlife.
+Disposable cutlery has a devastating effect on landfills and wildlife.
 We can easily avoid this horrific impact by just choosing to have a glass cup or a mug instead of a plastic cup.

 I also carry bottled water with me everywhere, so that I don’t have to buy new disposable plastic bottles every day.